Maligetzian/timeliner/README.md

 ---

 This whitepaper provides a comprehensive overview of Timeliner, highlighting its key features, benefits, and future developments.
 For more information or to contribute to the project, please visit us at https://github.com/Maligetzian/timeliner or contact us at hrvoje.maligec@protonmail.com.

+## Development
+To run the app locally, follow these steps:
+    1. Clone the repository
+    2. Install Node.js and npm
+    3. Run:
+        npx npm-check-updates -u
+        npm install
+        npm start